Ed Coode

-Edward Coode, MBE (born 19 June 1975) is a British rower, twice World Champion and Olympic Gold medalist.
+Edward R. Coode, MBE (born 19 June 1975) is a British rower, twice World Champion and Olympic Gold medalist.

 Early life

 Born in Cornwall in 1975, Coode boarded at Papplewick School and Eton College.
 He studied marine biology at University of Newcastle upon Tyne and Keble College, Oxford, and rowed in the Oxford crew at the 1998 Boat Race.

 Career

 Coode won his first World Championship in 1999, as a substitute in the British men's coxless four, rowing with Steve Redgrave, Matthew Pinsent and James Cracknell.
 When Tim Foster returned to the four, Coode was put into the coxless pair with Greg Searle.
 They finished fourth at the 2000 Sydney Olympics having led for most of the race and being overtaken by three crews in the last 600 m, finishing 12/100th of a second (about 2 feet) out of third place.

 In 2001, he won a second World Championship in the men's coxless four with Steve Williams, Rick Dunn and Toby Garbett.
 In 2002, he missed the World Championships due to injury, Josh West taking his place in the coxless four, and was in the men's eight in 2003 that won the bronze at that year's world championships.

 With the injury to Alex Partridge, Coode was moved from the eight to the coxless four for the 2004 Summer Olympics in Athens, rowing with Pinsent, Cracknell and Williams.
 In a close race with World champions Canada, they won gold.